-How to apply for driving examiner jobs and how the recruitment process works, including the assessments and training you'll take.
+How to apply for driving examiner jobs at the Driver and Vehicle Standards Agency (DVSA), how the recruitment process works, and what the job involves.

 - have had a UK or EU driving licence continuously for the last 4 years

 - have no more than 3 penalty points on your licence